EOSIO/eosio-explorer/README.md

   -v                Prints out the current version of the tool

   -h or --help      Prints out the current list of available commands

   init              Initialize the tool by copying initial config, setting up
                     all Docker containers, etc.

                     Available flag(s):
                     -s / --sample-data - Starts the tool with pre-existing sample accounts and smart contracts
                     --server-mode      - Starts the blockchain environment for the tool without opening the web application
+                    --set-mode         - Set mode can take the value 1, 2 or 3(e.g.: --set-mode=1),
+                                         1- Connect to default Nodeos instance provided by the tool 2- Connect to the endpoint passed using 'nodeos_endpoint=<endpoint>' argument 3- Connect to the endpoint mentioned in config file --nodeos_endpoint  - Starts the tool by connecting to the Nodeos instance endpoint(RPC endpoint) passed, this argument is valid only when --set-mode=2

                     Below flag(s) only work in development mode by git cloning the repo:
-                    -dev / --develop - Starts the tool in development mode -b / --build - Force building the gui of the tool start             Start the tool, assumes the dependencies and Docker images are already prepared Available flag(s):
+                    -dev / --develop - Starts the tool in development mode -b / --build - Force building the gui of the tool

-                    -s / --sample-data - Starts the tool with pre-existing sample accounts and smart contracts
+  start             Start the tool, assumes the dependencies and Docker images are already prepared (using init command)

+                    Available flag(s):
                     --server-mode      - Starts the blockchain environment for the tool without opening the web application
-                    --clear-browser-storage - Starts the tool with clearing browser local storage -del / --delete - Removes existing Docker containers and clear the browser local storage Only available in production mode:
+                    --clear-browser-storage - Starts the tool with clearing browser local storage -del / --delete    - Removes existing Docker containers and clear the browser local storage
-                    --set-endpoints - Prompts user to input the existing nodeos and MongoDB instance endpoints to start the tool node=<nodeos_endpoint>  db=<mongodb_endpoint> - Starts the tool by connecting to the nodeos and MongoDB endpoints passed

                     Below flag(s) only work in development mode by git cloning the repo:
                     -dev / --develop   - Starts the tool in development mode -b / --build       - Force building the gui of the tool --no-timestamp     - Builds gui without adding env LASTTIMESTAMP.
-                                     Should only used by developer right before making a release start_gui         Starts the web tool locally without touching the nodeos and MongoDB containers.
+                                         Should only used by developer right before making a release

-                    Available flag(s):
-                    --clear-browser-storage - Clears the local storage
-                    Below flag(s) only work in development mode by git cloning the repo:
-                    -dev / --develop - Starts the tool in development mode stop_dockers      Stops any currently running Docker containers gracefully remove_dockers    Remove any currently present Docker containers
+  stop_dockers      Stops any currently running Docker containers gracefully

+  remove_dockers    Remove any currently present Docker containers
 ```